2b2tInfo/magma/README.md

 # Description
-This is the modified magma deamon for a personal project of creating a private, secure and forever free web/mail server.

 Magma was originally designed and developed by Ladar Levison for lavabit.com.
 The current release is currently under heavy development, and some of the features and functions contained herein are unstable.
 The SMTP, POP, and IMAP protocol handlers are reasonably mature.
 The DMTP, DMAP and HTTP implementations (along with the bundled webmail system) are still in development.
 Happy hacking.

 # Downloads